 The effect of visual lightness, if you don’t mind the expression is further enhanced by its hair-thin bezel, which is decorated with 72 perfectly cut diamonds that together weigh around 0.85 carats and perfectly match the 713 precious stones of smaller size that adorn the timekeeper’s exquisite dial.

 As I have already mentioned, the dial of this piece is paved with more than seven hundreds of clear cut diamonds.
-While the stones may not be the best background for a watch when it comes to readability issues, these ones seem to do their job quite good both when it comes to versions with rose gold hands (ref.
+While the stones may not be the best background for a watch when it comes to readability issues, these ones do their job good both when it comes to versions with rose gold hands (ref.
 49525D52A1B1-BK6A) and the variation in white gold (ref.
 49525D53A1B1-BK6A,) although the latter is not that impressive in this department.

-Although, judging by the official jewel count, the movement hasn’t become any simpler than the original version, it is still one of the most reliable and accurate mechanisms that you can get in this niche.
+Although judging by the official jewel count, the movement hasn’t become any simpler than the original version, it is still one of the most reliable and accurate mechanisms that you can get in this niche.

-As always, the mechanism is superbly decorated featuring the customary circular Cotes de Geneve motif, on the bridge, circular graining on the base plate, as well as circular Cotes de Geneve on the 18-carat rose gold oscillating weight.
+As always, the mechanism is superbly decorated featuring the customary circular Cotes de Geneve motif, on the bridge, circular graining on the base plate, as well as circular Cotes de Geneve on the 18-karat rose gold oscillating weight.
 The blued screw heads (I can’t tell whether they were heat-blued or just powder-coated to get the look) finish the picture in the nicest way possible.

 Pricing & Availability

-At the time of writing this review I didn’t have no information regarding the timepiece’s price, but, guessing by the choice of materials, the size and the quality of the movement I would expect the version on a leather strap to retail for some $60,000-$65,000* USD with the versions on bracelets obviously being a lot more expensive.
+At the time of writing this review I didn’t have any information regarding the timepiece’s price, but, guessing by the choice of materials, the size and the quality of the movement I would expect the version on a leather strap to retail for some $60,000-$65,000* USD with the versions on bracelets obviously being a lot more expensive.

 * UPDATE ON PRICE: It’s a pleasure to note that the watch is not that eye-popping expensive as I have expected.
-According to the info that was just released by the Swiss-based brand, this particular version on black leather strap will cost ahem just $51,000 USD.
+According to the info that was just released by the Swiss-based brand, this particular version on the black leather strap will cost ahem just $51,000 USD.
 However, MSRP for its siblings that feature rose gold and white gold bracelets respectively is set at a lot more intimidating $76,000 and $71,000 respectively.

 Whether it is too expensive, or just okay, is only for you to decide.